Twin Fantasy: Track listing

 All tracks written and performed by Will Toledo.

-Twin Fantasy (Face to Face)
+2018 re-recording

 A re-recording of Twin Fantasy was released on February 16, 2018, under the name Twin Fantasy (Face to Face).
 It is a complete full band re-recording and reworking of the original album, which was subsequently subtitled Mirror to Mirror after the release of the re-recorded album.